Graph Homomorphism, Monotone Classes and Bounded Pathwidth: Introduction

 Bodlaender proves that {\sc Sequential $3$-Colouring Construction Game} is in P on any class of bounded vertex separation number.
 It is well-known that classes of bounded vertex separation number and classes of bounded pathwidth coincide \cite{Ki92}.
 However here the vertex separation number is with respect to the order in which the vertices are played.
-A na\"ive reading of \cite{Bo91} risks a fundamental misinterpretation, as we prove that {\sc Sequential $3$-Colouring Construction Game} is Pspace-complete on some class of bounded pathwidth.
+A na\"ive reading of \cite{Bo91} risks a fundamental misinterpretation, as we prove that {\sc Sequential $3$-Colouring Construction Game} is PSPACE-complete on some class of bounded pathwidth.
 We do this by mediating through the closely related problem {\sc QCSP$(K_3)$} using a celebrated result of Atserias and Oliva \cite{AO14}.
-In that paper, they prove that {\sc Quantified Boolean Formulas} (QBF) is Pspace-complete on some class of bounded pathwidth, even when the input is restricted to conjunctive normal form (CNF).
+In that paper, they prove that {\sc Quantified Boolean Formulas} (QBF) is PSPACE-complete on some class of bounded pathwidth, even when the input is restricted to conjunctive normal form (CNF).

 Within the framework, just as {\sc List Colouring} was considered, we can extend our attention to a list colouring game.
 Adjoining some unary relations to {\sc $\QCSP(K_3)$}, is analogous to moving from {\sc $3$-Colouring} to {\sc List $3$-Colouring}.
 Using only two of these lists we arrive at the problem $\QCSP(K_3, \{1,2\},\{1,3\})$.
 Owing to the aforementioned hardness for bounded pathwidth, and unlike {\sc List Colouring}, $\QCSP(K_3, \{1,2\},\{1,3\})$ is not a C123-problem, but is a C23-problem.
-However, considering the bounded alternation restriction of this, we prove that $\Pi_{2k}$-$\QCSP(K_3, \{1,2\},\{1,3\})$ is a C123-problem, for which the hard cases are $\Pi^{\mathrm{P}}_{2k}$-complete while the easy cases are in P.